 Where PBK fits in CSCCE’s community manager training catalog

 PBK is a required course in the CSCCE Community Manager Certification Program.
-Depending on participation by certification candidates, remaining places in the course will be made available for general registration.
-See below for pricing and registration details when general registration becomes available.
+Priority access to PBK is given to certification candidates, however remaining places in the course are available for general registration.
+See below for pricing and registration details.

 Even if you already have a playbook or existing documentation about your community, this course will help you to identify gaps, make updates, or improve the adoption and reuse of existing content.
 We’ve found that previous learners in similar trainings that we’ve offered appreciated the opportunity to audit and update documentation and processes to enhance existing communication norms.